JureU/Sistem-za-preverjanje-prisotnosti---mobilna-aplikacija/README.md

 https://github.com/JureU/MagistrskaNaloga

 Mobile app differs from web app in way that users can scan the QR the organizers provides.
 All other functionalities stay the same in both variations.
+For working mobile app users must have MetaMask installed.

 ### Instructions:
 For mobile app use you must use ngrok to expose Intellij web app for HTTPS